User login

 Policy and Advocacy

-Secured for permanent funding of School Meals for All in the 2021–22 California Budget
+Secured for increased school meal reimbursements and School Meals for All in the 2023-24 California budget

 Policy and Advocacy

 Thoughtfully designed and implemented policies create conditions that ensure students flourish and thrive.
-Schools play a critical role in children's health and we are proud to be a part of California's leadership in elevating the importance of school meals for all.
-The Center for Ecoliteracy works with school districts and partners at the local, state, and national level.
+Schools play a critical role in children's health and we are proud to be a part of California's leadership in groundbreaking policies to advance school nutrition.
+The Center for Ecoliteracy works with partners and school districts at the local, state, and national level.
 California Food for California Kids® advances policy solutions that transform school food systems and how students learn about the food they eat.

-The Center for Ecoliteracy, along with a coalition of over 200 organizations, partnered with California State Senator Nancy Skinner to successfully advocate for the adoption of School Meals for All in the California budget, making California the first state in the nation to enact such a policy.
-This $650 million annual investment will enable California public schools to serve free breakfast and lunch to every student, permanently.
-The state policy will provide continuity for families when the federal waivers that have allowed for every child to eat for free during the coronavirus pandemic expire in June 2022.
+In 2021, the Center for Ecoliteracy, along with a coalition of over 200 organizations, partnered with State Senator Nancy Skinner to successfully advocate for the adoption of School Meals for All in the 2021–22 California budget, making California the first state in the nation to permanently provide free breakfast and lunch to all K–12 students.
+The state policy provided continuity for families when the federal waivers that allowed every child to eat for free during the COVID-19 pandemic expired in June 2022.
+The 2021–22 budget also included complementary policies to help schools realize the full potential of school meals: $150 million for Kitchen Infrastructure and Training to serve freshly-prepared school meals and $30 million for Farm to School in both 2021 and 2022.

 Our commitment to policy and advocacy has influenced national change.
+Other states have passed or introduced legislation to provide School Meals for All following California’s leadership.
 From 1999–2002, as a leader in The Food Systems Project, the Center for Ecoliteracy co-developed the nation’s first district-wide school wellness policy.
-This included the adoption of instructional gardens in every Berkeley elementary school, fresh produce in school lunchrooms, and the commitment that no child would go hungry during the school day.
+This included the adoption of instructional gardens in every Berkeley elementary school, fresh produce in school cafeterias, and the commitment that no child would go hungry during the school day.
 This policy is credited with providing inspiration and proof-of-concept for the 2004 federal mandate requiring all districts participating in the National School Lunch Program to adopt wellness policies.

 I am grateful for the Center for Ecoliteracy’s critical advocacy and leadership to make California the first state to enact free school meals for all students.